 Make sure you are familiar with the rules of the road in Switzerland, as Swiss traffic police are very strict about enforcing even minor violations and can give hefty on-the-spot fines.

-- Priority roads are indicated with a yellow on white diamond but where there is no sign always give way to the right, unless otherwise indicated.
+- Priority roads are indicated with a yellow-on-white diamond.
+Where there is no sign, always give way to the right unless otherwise indicated.

 - On roundabouts, vehicles inside the circle have the right of way.